convox/docs/docs/application/environment.md

 Copy the desired variables.

-Finally run `convox env edit` paste and save the variables to create and promote a new `RELEASE` for your app with updated environment variables.
+Finally run `convox env edit` paste and save the variables to create and promote a new `RELEASE` for your App with updated environment variables.

 ## Promoting your environment variable changes